VATSIM-UK/UK-Sector-File/Contributing.md

 ## Contributing to the data

-If you're just getting started with GitLab (and project contributions) then we suggest you take a look at issues marked with the "up-for-grabs" label.
+If you're just getting started with GitHub (and project contributions) then we suggest you take a look at issues marked with the "up-for-grabs" label.
 These issues will be of resonable size and challenge, for anyone to start contributing to the project.
 [This was inspired by an article by Ken C. Dodds](https://medium.com/@kentcdodds/first-timers-only-78281ea47455#.wior7p101).

-If you're comfortable with contributing to Open Source projects on GitLab please ensure you read our expectations for issue tracking, feature proposals and merge requests.
+If you're comfortable with contributing to Open Source projects on GitHub please ensure you read our expectations for issue tracking, feature proposals and merge requests.

 **Please avoid** adding airac related commits until you've seen an issue created for them - anything else is fair game.